Please register or login to continue

 ‘Forgive me, but surely you can’t be serious?’

-'Why would I lie to you?
-I have no need to hide the truth from you.'
+‘Why would I lie to you?
+I have no need to hide the truth from you’.

-'I can't say that I can.'
+‘I can’t say that I would’.

 ‘What do you mean, count?
 What curse?’

-'Nothing, it is best that you do not know, or ask me any more questions'.
+‘Nothing.
+It is best that you do not know, or ask me any more questions’.

-'Know what?'
-I had interjected.
+‘Know what?’
+I interjected.

 ‘What truth, count?’